--a general statement about the work:
+a general statement from Hoskins about his work:

 My work really isn't about anything other than actual painting and drawing.
 It is not rhetorically dependent or reliant upon “content” as its excuse.
-This is art of itself.
-It is not social engagement.
-I have no intent in mind other than to make a work of Art.
-There was never a Plan.
-Anything evoked within the viewer is the result of the viewer's own perception.
+It could be seen, I suppose, as politically irrelevant; art of itself.
+At any rate, it is not social engagement.
+A friend, observing my work through decades, has remarked of it as "in the act of 'capturing' the amorphous". -Maybe.

-In short; Exploration and refinement of aesthetic criteria comprise my motivation. mh
+I have no intent in mind other than to make Art.
+Other than that, there never was A Plan.
+In short; Exploration and refinement of aesthetic criteria comprise my motivation.

 With accrued hindsite I can see there has been an evolution in the work, and by now, I am perpetually recirculating or modifying ideas and tendencies from the bag of tricks.

 To put things in perspective I like to think of the universe's point of view.
 If we shrink the universe's lifetime down to a human life span, then a human lifetime similarly shrunk would be about three seconds, and all of recorded human history would be about three minutes.
 If we engineered a new species of microbe three minutes ago and each microbe lived about three seconds, would we consider it a tragedy if one only lived 2.5 seconds or a victory if it lived 3.5 seconds?
-Or if a bad microbe election outcome meant chaos for the next 0.15 seconds and damage whose echoes lasted another half-second, would that be a big deal from our point of view? -G. Crockett
+Or if a bad microbe election outcome meant chaos for the next 0.15 seconds and damage whose echoes lasted another half-second, would that be a big deal from our point of view? -G. Crockett 2017